Jennifer Aniston Shares Precious Pics With Courteney Cox's Daughter Coco on Goddaughter's 17th Birthday - E! Online

 Another image showed the two Friends alums, who recently appeared together on the long-running sitcom's HBO Max reunion, posing together while a seemingly sleepy Coco was sucking on one of her own fingers.
 Jennifer simply used three smiling-with-hearts emojis to caption that one.

-Earlier in the day, Courteney had posted a carousel of photos featuring her only child with former husband David Arquette, who the 56-year-old Cougar Town alum split up with in 2010.
+Earlier in the day, Courteney had posted a carousel of photos featuring Coco, her only child with former husband David Arquette.
+The former couple split up in 2010.

 "Happy 17th birthday to my strong, sensitive, creative, loving, soulful, beautiful, talented, and wise Coco," Courteney captioned it.
 "I love you so much."

-She also shared her support for Coco on her Instagram Story that day by writing, "Happy birthday to my coconut.
+The 56-year-old Cougar Town alum also shared her support for Coco on her Instagram Story that day by writing, "Happy birthday to my coconut.
 She's the best kind of nut!"

 For his part, David posted an image to his Instagram account on June 13 of a much-younger Coco wrapping her arms around him.
 The 49-year-old Eight Legged Freaks actor captioned it with three heart emojis.